Crypto Exchange Solution

 A P2P crypto exchange is a marketplace where buyers and sellers interact directly.
 The platform doesn’t hold assets or set prices, it acts as infrastructure.
 It shows available listings, facilitates secure communication between counterparties, and uses an escrow mechanism (either smart contract-based or custodial) to lock funds during the transaction until both parties confirm completion.

-What that means in practice: a seller in Lagos can post an offer to sell BTC for local bank transfer, a buyer in Jakarta can accept it, the BTC gets locked in escrow, the buyer sends fiat through their bank, the seller confirms receipt, and the smart contract releases the crypto, all without a third party ever touching the funds.
+What that means in practice: a seller in Abu Dhabi, Dubai can post an offer to sell BTC for local bank transfer, a buyer in Sharjah can accept it, the BTC gets locked in escrow, the buyer sends fiat through their bank, the seller confirms receipt, and the smart contract releases the crypto, all without a third party ever touching the funds.
 That’s the core value proposition.

 Why Build a P2P Exchange Right Now?